 (1) The grant, renewal or transfer of a licence does not affect the licensee’s obligations to comply with any other written law in relation to the matters covered by the licence.

-(2) Without limiting subsection (1) or sections 90 and 92 of the Gas Pipelines Access (Western Australia) Act 1998, a licence has effect subject to the Gas Pipelines Access (Western Australia) Law.
+(2) A licence does not have effect to the extent that it would be inconsistent with the National Gas Access (Western Australia) Law.

 [Section 11V inserted by No. 20 of 1999 s.
-8.]
+8; amended by No. 16 of 2009 s.
+65.]

 11VA.
 Amendment of licence on application of licensee